srinivasulu762/onlinebookstore/CONTRIBUTING.md

 [pr]: https://github.com/raise-dev/hacktoberfest/compare
 [style]: https://github.com/bbatsov/ruby-style-guide

 Hi there!
 We're thrilled that you'd like to contribute to Hacktoberfest.
-Your help is essential for keeping it great.
+Your help is essential for keeping it gret.

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).